The scene: Toho Studios, 1964

 Secondly, look at just how agile the Monster is.
 The original version of the Monster from the novel is also portrayed a agile, but most film versions have portrayed the Monster as slow, lurching, awkward.
 This becomes even more apparent when the Monster is set against the Wolfman or Dracula – the Frankenstein Monster is the big, slow bruiser of the pairing.

 But this is a kaiju movie.
 Compared to Godzilla, Gamera or Mothra, the situation reverses.
-Frankenstein Monster is the lithe, agile fighter and the kaiju is the heavyweight.
-I know that’s not a very deep comment.
+The Frankenstein Monster is the lithe, agile fighter and the kaiju is the slow heavyweight.
 On the flip side, it makes the fakey looking Barragon even more fakey looking when he is in the same shot with what is clearly a normal guy.

 Like so many kaiju films of this period, Frankenstein Conquers the World takes a very hard line against atomic weapons.
 Usually, though, this hard line is in the form of a metaphor.
-The original Godzilla movie both made the kaiju an atomic horror, and also wondered about the morality of using super-weapons even in self-defense.
-It's an interesting and a deep take on the idea though the depth doesn't always survive into the sequels.
+The original Godzilla movie both made the kaiju an atomic horror, and also wondered about the morality of using WMDs even in self-defense.
+It's an interesting and a deep take, though the depth doesn't always survive into the sequels.

 This movie takes a somewhat less defensible line, portraying the reborn monster as something basically wonderful coming out of Japan's WWII alliance with Germany, which is doomed by the bombing of Hiroshima.
 It's probably not intended that way, but it's hard to come up with a different interpretation.

 Then there's the movie's takes an interesting view of the Monster's humanity.
 The film portrays the Monster on one hand as a medical marvel who must be preserved for the sake of science.
-On the other hand, he's presented as a tragic being who seeks some sort of connection with humanity and is unable to make one constantly portrayed as simply trying to survive without killing.
-The scene where he Godzillas his way up to the party boat but is driven away by the teenagers' screams is almost poignant – but only almost.
-It's a fair take on the Monster, but it also highlights just what a generic creation Baragon is.
+On the other hand, he's presented as a tragic being who seeks some sort of connection with humanity and is unable to make one.
+The scene where he Godzillas his way up to a party boat but is driven away by the teenagers' screams is almost poignant – but only almost.

 Finally, there's a little oddity in that the actor playing the Frankenstein Monster is clearly Japanese, but all the doctors keep insisting that he appears Causcasian.
 I don't really have comment to make on that, other than what the hell?

 Frankenstein Conquers the World is not a great movie.
-There's not enough pathos for it to be a good Frankenstein movie, and not enough city-stomping for it to be a good kaiju movie.
-I suppose the inspiration for it was King Kong vs Godzilla, in which Toho's greatest creation squared off against an American movie monste.
-The problem with that is that firstly, Kong was an appropriate adversary for a kaiju and secondly, that King Kong vs Godzilla sucked anyway.
+There's not quite enough pathos for it to be a good Frankenstein movie, and not enough city-stomping for it to be a good kaiju movie.
+I suppose the inspiration for it was King Kong vs Godzilla, in which Toho's greatest creation squared off against a favorite American movie monster.
+The problems with that are that firstly, Kong was an appropriate adversary for a kaiju and secondly, that King Kong vs Godzilla sucked anyway.
 Replacing Kong with Frankenstein's Monster and Godzilla with Baragon took away from this decidedly second rate movie, rather than adding to it.